QuickBooks integration

 2. On the Apps tab, click the + button to create a new app.

-3. Name your app (for example, "Sensible Integration Test"), select QuickBooks Online and Payments as the platform, and select com.intuit.quickbooks.accounting as the OAuth scope.
+3. Name your app (for example, "Sensible Integration Test"), select com.intuit.quickbooks.accounting as the OAuth scope, and in the dialog, verify the API Product is QuickBooks Online.

 Integrate with Python